cheaplightstore/restaurant/articles/best-restaurant-apps-2025.md

+---
+title: "The 5 Best Restaurant Apps to Automate Growth in 2025"
+description: "Discover the best restaurant apps for 2025.
+We review Toast, Mailchimp, BentoBox, Owner.com, and Yingrest to help you automate your growth."
+keywords:
+  - restaurant apps
+  - restaurant marketing
+  - restaurant technology
+  - pos system
+  - online ordering
+  - email marketing for restaurants
+---

 # The 5 Best Restaurant Apps to Automate Growth in 2025

 Running a restaurant is a constant balancing act.
 Between managing staff, perfecting menus, and ensuring every guest has a five-star experience, who has time for marketing?
 Yet, in today's digital world, a strong online presence isn't just a nice-to-have; it's essential for survival and growth.